Bill the Minder: Episode summaries

 Bill, Boadicea, Chad, and the musician walk over the downs.
 They meet a real soldier, who tells them that he is looking for one of his medals.
 Boadicea is impressed and asks how he got his medal.
 The soldier was a member of the Gallant 53rd assigned to an island to defend it from the ghastly Reginald Benbrisket.
 The president of the island makes a speech while the soldiers are having dinner.
 Reginald Benbrisket demands the instant surrender of the island, which he claims was left to him by his aunt Martha Grub.
 The president looks over the aunt's will and agrees she left the island to him but it was not hers to give.

-The soldier gets ready for the battle and takes a walk along the beach, he comes across a changing hut and decides to sleep under it, the soldier hears someone leave the hut, it is Reginald Benbrisket, he goes for a swim, so the soldier nails up the back door, when Reginald Benbrisket returns, the soldier nails up the seaward door and pushes the hut into the sea.
+The soldier gets ready for the battle and takes a walk along the beach.
+He comes across a changing hut and decides to sleep under it.
+The soldier then hears someone coming out of the hut and it is Reginald Benbrisket, who goes for a swim, so the soldier nails up the back door.
+When Reginald Benbrisket returns, the soldier nails up the seaward door and pushes the hut into the sea.
 The soldier then tells how his medal is for saving Reginald Benbrisket from a watery grave, because it turns out that it was his island and is made the new president.
 Bill makes a machine which rakes the grass toward a magnet and it succeeds in finding the medal.
 The soldier joins the adventure.